MyBaBB/MyBABB-Remember/README.md

 Project- I need to add some features after I test for a while.

-saves to local cache per each separate browser.
+saves   to local cache per each separate browser   to test.

 ![image](Readme.png)